pellucidanalytics/pillbox/README.md

 Pills are created with the following options:

- - `name` -- String, used as a key to identify the pill, must be unique
+ - `key` -- String, used to identify the pill, must be unique
  - `value` -- String that will be displayed on the rendered pill
  - `remove` -- Optional boolean, determines if pills should have close buttons when no template is present.
  - `template` -- An optional function, should return a string of HTML given an object parameter with a `value` property.